 Born and bred in Matale, Palitha Bandara was a good volleyball player during his school days.
 After joining the Army in 2009 he continued playing volleyball but his career was cut-short because of a leg injury in 2013.

-Towards the end of 2014 he took up Para-Athletics and up until 2017 he didn’t have a coach.
-He taught himself through the internet.
+Towards the end of 2014 he took up Para-Athletics but up until 2017 he didn’t have a coach, teaching himself through the internet.
 In 2018 he won the Silver at the Asian Para Games and was placed 8th at the 2019 World Para Athletic Championship.
 Bandara won the Bronze at the 2021 World Para Athletics Grand Prix and is ranked in the Top 6 in the world for the year 2021.

 - (400m – T47)